tobydickenson/PushPullFeeder/README.md

 ![A PushPull Feeder](img/feeder.jpg)

 This is a fork of Markmaker’s awesome [PushPullFeeder](https://github.com/markmaker/PushPullFeeder).
-All of the genius in this design should be credited to Mark, and Marks's [blog](https://makr.zone/?p=399) is a great introduction.
+All of the genius in this design should be credited to Mark, and Mark's [blog](https://makr.zone/?p=399) is a great introduction.
 Here I present some refinements:

 - Some general usability and maintainability improvements.
 - Some incremental improvements for feeding parts which were already handled well in Mark’s baseline design.